Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

-In this section, we conduct systematic analyses within each of the five attack categories as introduced above.
-In this way, similar attacks can be compared along a single dimension with hyperparameters that are set fairly.
-In particular, following our attack categorization, each attack is implemented with only its core technique, although it may integrate other techniques by default when it was originally introduced.
-These intra-category analyses are also used to determine the optimal hyperparameter settings for each attack category.
-This ensures a fair comprehensive evaluation in Section~\ref{sec:eva-res-trans}, which involves inter-category comparisons.
+In this section, we conduct systematic, one-to-one analyses of similar attacks in each of the five categories.
+In this way, similar attacks can be compared along a single dimension with fair settings of key hyperparameters.
+In particular, each attack is implemented with only its core technique, although it may integrate others by default when it was originally proposed.